hydroper-6jB4v9P1FIX/ds-overview/src/package-manager.md

 use com::q::b::S;
 ```

-## First-time package

-Any user can publish a package without any payment or actual registered domain; however, when a package is published for the first time it must be reviewed by the team to determine if it is legal or has good quality.

-The review queue is limited to 5 packages and may take anytime to be reviewed.
-If a package has been rejected, the user gets a cooldown of 2 days to publish any first-time package again.

 ## DSDoc

 Futurely the package manager should auto generate documentation using Docker containers and host it online.